Bodhi360/Google-analytics-code-in-Adobe-Muse/README.md

 </script>
 <!-- End Google Analytics -->

-•‘UA-xxxxx-y’ should be replaced With "Property Id" Also called the
+‘UA-xxxxx-y’ should be replaced With "Property Id" Also called the
 <br>('tracking Id') of the google analytics property

 <img src="https://github.com/Bodhi360/Google-analytics-code-in-Adobe-Muse/blob/master/Muse_meta%20tag.png">